-Minneapolis/St. Paul is more often than not a stop for national acts, and we have a thricing local music scene.
-Here's where to see everyone from big name acts to the latest national sensation, plus local legends and newcomers on the Twin Cities music scene.
+Minneapolis/St. Paul is more often than not a stop for national acts, and we have a thriving local music scene.
+Here's where to see everyone from big-name acts to the latest national sensation, plus local legends and newcomers on the Twin Cities music scene.

 01 of 08